georgeracu/georgeracu.github.com/_includes/presentations/value-objects.md

 Consider the following:

 * The vehicle will get more fields
-* VIN validation will to add more conditions
+* VIN validation needs to add more conditions
 * VIN follows ISO 3779 standard and its components have meaning
 * What if we want to make VIN object "smarter"?
 Eg. tell us country, manufacturer etc.